Who's Afraid of AI?

 Asking ChatGPT to do your homework, or having an algorithm decide if you get a job interview are all part of the new normal.
 The AI revolution has reached a point where we live and work with AI-enabled devices – the line between AI and human can be hard to find.
 AI expert Toby Walsh (Machines Behaving Badly) and journalist Tracey Spicer (Man-Made) explore what this new world means and discuss some of the big questions around ethics, bias and ownership of AI with Erik Jensen.

-This event is presented by the Sydney Writers' Festival.
+This event is presented by the Sydney Writers' Festival and supported by UNSW Sydney.

 UNSW SYDNEY X SYDNEY WRITERS' FESTIVAL